 Aside from the obituaries, the next most-read feature in the Fillmore County Journal is the police and court reports.

 And, all of this is made possible only with the help of local advertisers.
-Because, the Fillmore County Journal is delivered free to all local households in the aforementioned news coverage area.
+Because, the Fillmore County Journal is delivered free to all local households and businesses in the aforementioned news coverage area.
 We have a philosophy that we only distribute our newspaper in communities where we provide news coverage.
 It needs to be relevant to our readers.